Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Sunsweep sculpture on a sunny afternoon.

-Take time in between (if you do the two trails together) to check out what the locals call “Frog Rock”, and decide if you think it has been cleverly named.
+If you choose to connect these trails, be sure to take time in between to view what the locals call “Frog Rock”, and decide if you think it has been cleverly nicknamed.

 Liberty point from the parking lot with an iris in the foreground.